I had the pleasure of interviewing Charity Hawkins, author of The Homeschool Experiment. In this interview, we talked about:

 Family Man Ministries – publisher of The Homeschool Experiment

 I received this book copy free of charge in exchange for an honest review- either positive or negative.
 I was not paid for this review, nor asked to give a positive review of this product.
 All opinions are mine and are honest.
-I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255.

 The Homeschool Experiment is by far the most realistic, fictional novel for the homeschooling community I’ve ever had the opportunity to read.
 In sort of a “Shopaholic” meets Christian homeschooling mom twist, I found this book both entertaining and substantially motivating.